Othernet-Project/dreamcatcher-chat/README.md

 your IP address is 192.168.0.4, then you would type this in the address bar:
 192.168.0.4:8080.

-## Using the chat app

-When you open the chat app for the first time, you will see a form with some settings.
-These are the radio settings.
-All Dreamcatcher devices that are participating in the chat should use the same settings.

-When you click "Connect", you will see the chat window.
-The line with the ":" is where you type in your message.
-You messages will appear with "<" in front of them, while incoming messages will appear with a ">".

-**NOTE:** Currently, receiving messages may not work.
-We are working on fixing this issue.

-You can click "Disconnect" in the top-left corner to close the chat and go back to the settings screen.

-While the chat up is running normally, you will see the "PCKT" LED blink continuously.
-This LED is located next to the LNB connector on the board, near one of the heat sinks.

 ## Start the chat server automatically

 If you wish to start the chat server automatically when Dreamcatcher boots,